Corpus Medicorum is a Melbourne-based orchestra of doctors, medical students and health professionals.

 Corpus Medicorum encourages doctors and medical students not to forgo their substantial talents during the long years of medical training.
 It also provides a highly satisfying creative outlet for practicing medics to balance their demanding professional lives.

-Director Mr Phillip Antippa MBBS FRACS, cardiothoracic surgeon, Director, Lung Cancer Services, The Royal Melbourne Hospital
+Director Mr Phillip Antippa MBBS FRACS, cardiothoracic surgeon, Head of Thoracic Surgery Service, The Royal Melbourne Hospital

 Artistic Director Assoc Professor Keith Crellin OAM, Head of Strings & Conductor, University of Adelaide